Steveston Village in Richmond, BC

 Set sail from Steveston for whale watching expeditions and eco-tours, where you might spot sea lions, herons, eagles, a pod of black-and-white orcas, or even majestic humpback whales.
 Back on land, you can rent a bike and explore the city’s 80 kilometers (50 miles) of dykes and trails—Steveston is surrounded by pathways perfect for walking, biking, and taking in breathtaking water and mountain views.

-Those looking to relax can unwind at Garry Point Park, where you can see Washington State’s Olympic Peninsula on a clear day.
+Those looking to relax can unwind at Garry Point Park, where you can see the Vancouver Island and the Gulf Islands on a clear day.
 Fans of ABC’s Once Upon a Time may recognize Steveston as Storybrooke, the show’s fictional town.
-Pick up a free walking tour map at the Visitor Centre and explore all the historic buildings and enchanted settings featured in the show.
+Pick up a walking tour map at the Visitor Centre and explore all the historic buildings and enchanted settings featured in the show.

 Steveston’s shop-lined streets offer an eclectic mix of fashion, food, and gift shops.
 Many feature handmade products and exquisite creations from local artisans and can only be found here.
 Steveston is the perfect place to take home an authentic piece of Richmond.